 Maximum of 3 hours per week of physical therapy.
 Maximum of 3 hours per week of speech therapy.
 Maximum of 2 hours per week of occupational therapy.
+One unit of service equals fifteen minutes.
+Maximum of 3 hours per week of physical therapy allowed.
+Maximum of 3 hours per week of speech therapy allowed.
+Maximum of 2 hours per week of occupational therapy allowed.

-Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E☑ Provider managed Specify whether the service may be provided by (check each that applies) ☐ Legally Responsible Person
+Specify whether the service may be provided by (check each that applies):